netanell1/rt-cli/README.md

 }
 ```

-added to the style file a class of the component name - with a font size of 20 pixels

-now create a new component:
+Now create a new component:

 ```bash
 rt generate component myComponent
 ```

-in the component file you can see that a className named **_myComponent_** was added to the p tag, and in the style file you can see that a class called **_myComponent_** has been added
+In the component files you can see that a className named **_myComponent_** was added to the p tag, and in the style file you can see that a class called **_myComponent_** has been added

 <!-- now look at the file `myComponent.jsx`:
 ```bash